D-meson production via sequential hadronization in high-energy nuclear collisions

-In the sequential coalescence approach, when a charm quark reaches the $D_{\rm s}$-hadronization hypersurface at $T_{D_{\rm s}}$, we determine whether it hadronizes into a $D_{\rm s}$ meson via coalescence with a local thermal strange quark using the coalescence probability $P_{{coal}\to D_s}$.
-This determination is made only once.
-If the charm quark does not hadronize on this hypersurface, it proceeds to the $T_{\rm c}$ hypersurface for hadronization.
-At this point, the relative probabilities for hadronization via coalescence into non-strange hadrons or via fragmentation are scaled by $1- P_{{coal}\to D_s}$ respectively, thus determining their final-state hadron species.
-Suppose a charm quark cannot coalesce when it reaches the hadronization hypersurface $T_{\rm c}$.
-In that case, we let it hadronize through fragmentation, which is controlled by the Peterson fragmentation function~\cite{Peterson:1982ak} with a parameter $\epsilon = 0.01$ for charmed mesons and $\epsilon = 0.02$ for charmed baryons~\cite{Das:2016llg}.
-The fragmentation fractions of a charm quarks into various charmed hadrons are extracted from the experimental data~\cite{Lisovyi:2015uqa}.
+In the coalescence approach, when a charm quark with momentum ${\bm p}$, controlled by the Langevin equations~\eqref{langevin}, reaches the coalescence hypersurface at $T_{D_s}$, its hadronization probability to $D_s$ is $P_{D_s}$.
+If it does hadronize, then its evolution stops and it transforms into a $D_s$.
+Otherwise, it continues to propagate in the QGP and hadronizes into other hadrons on the hypersurface at temperature $T_c$, with a second hadronization probability of $1-P_{D_s}$.
+After the two hadronizations at $T_{D_s}$ and $T_c$, if the charm quark still survives, we let it hadronize through fragmentation, which is governed by the Peterson fragmentation function~\cite{Peterson:1982ak} with the parameter $\epsilon = 0.01$ for charmed mesons and $\epsilon = 0.02$ for charmed baryons~\cite{Das:2016llg}.
+The fragmentation fractions of a charm quark into various charmed hadrons are extracted from the experimental data~\cite{Lisovyi:2015uqa}.

-\emph{Elliptic flow observable--} The elliptic flow reflects the pressure built up in the early stages of QGP formation, medium properties, and the timescale for thermalization.
-The $v_2$ of charmed hadrons can be significantly influenced by in-medium evolution and coalescence hadronization.
-To isolate the partonic-level in-medium effects, we show in Fig.~\ref{fig:simulta} the $v_2$ of charm quarks before entering the medium, at the $T_{D_s}$ hypersurface, and at the $T_c$ hypersurface.
-Partonic interactions with the hot dense medium endow the initial charm quarks with nonzero $v_2$, which increases with time and rises more rapidly in the intermediate-$p_{\mathrm{T}}$ region.
-We can see the $v_2$ of charm quark at $T_c$ is clearly larger than its value in $T_{D_s}$.
-The $v_2$ of thermal partons for coalescence on different hadronization hypersurfaces are also shown.
-The difference in $v_2$ between the two hypersurfaces is very small and very different from the charm quark, indicating that the light quark flow was almost complete by $T_{D_s}$.

-Therefore, the impact of the earlier production of $D_s$ at a hadronization hypersurface with higher temperature can be summarized from two dimensions: the enhancement of the coalescence probability of the $D_s$ relative to the others; the lower $v_2$ of the charm quark gained throughout the less in-medium evolution, and the slightly lower $v_2$ of the thermal quarks that participate in coalescence.

-Next, we present in the upper panel of Fig.~\ref{fig:hadphase} the calculated transverse momentum dependence of the elliptic flow coefficient $v_2$ for $D^0$ and $D_{\rm s}$ mesons in $30-50\%$ centrality $Pb+Pb$ collisions at $\sqrt{s_{\rm NN}}= 5.02$~TeV in the simultaneous hadronization scenario.
-We plot in the same figure the contributions from coalescence (dashed curves) and fragmentation (dash-dotted curves) for $D^0$ and $D_{\rm s}$, respectively.
-We observe that the fragmentation contribution of $v_2$ is small and nearly identical for $D^0$ and $D_{\rm s}$.
-However, $D_{\rm s}$ exhibits a stronger $v_2$ than $D^0$ at intermediate $p_T$, which we attribute to its larger coalescence contribution compared to fragmentation.